darth-sauron/NetworkingProject/README.md

-A project created for Networking classes during my second year of studies at uni
+A project created for Networking classes during my second year of studies at uni (the Client class was provided by a teacher) :

 //A Distributed Database Protocol